Personal Core Values: The Definitive Guide + Values Flashcards

 Be of Service

-*This list, while not a personal values list of all the values in the world, this list is a good place to start and gives examples of personal values held most dear by many in our society.
+*This list, while not a personal values list of all the values in the world, this list is an excellent place to start as it gives examples of personal values held most dear by many in our society.

 Why are values important?